 Golden, crumb-topped oven entrees are the quintessential image of comfort food and this one fits the picture perfectly.
 “A friend gave me the recipe,” Lisa Eldridge writes from Topeka, Kansas.
 “It’s excellent.”
 With crushed saltine crackers, squash and lots of cheese, the savory side dish is ideal for chasing chills.

-Featured In: 17 Thanksgiving Dinner Recipes for a Crowd
+Recommended: 17 Thanksgiving Dinner Recipes for a Crowd

 - 3 pounds yellow summer squash, cut into 1/4-inch slices